Updated 12th November 2020

 Take them to their favourite destination, café, restaurant, pub, chip shop etc (Neil once surprised me and took me on a ‘mystery trip’ to Whitby for gluten free fish and chips).

-Crack on and do that chore they have been dreading doing – you will be loved forever!
+Crack on and do that chore that they’ve been dreading doing.
+You really will be loved forever!

-Fix up that old bike in the garage that they are itching to ride.
+Fix up that old bike in the garage that they are itching to go for a ride on.

-Mend that item of clothing they love, but can’t wear because it is ripped or has a missing button, zip etc.
+Mend that item of clothing they love, but can’t wear because it’s ripped or has a missing button, zip etc.

-Sit down to watch their favourite film from beginning to end with all their favourite goodies to munch on!
+Sit down together to watch and watch their favourite film from beginning to end with all their favourite goodies to munch on!

-Simply spend the afternoon together drinking tea and nattering ……without any distractions or places to be!
+And last but by no means least.
+Spend the afternoon together drinking tea and nattering – without any distractions or places to be!

 I cut up old Christmas and Birthday cards and use them for tags.
-I never worry about the size of the tag – small and large can work in different ways.
+I never worry about the size of the tag – small and large works in different ways.